acquia/cli/CONTRIBUTING.md

 Be sure to validate and test your code locally using the provided Composer test scripts (`composer test`) before opening a PR.

+### Testing the `update` command

+Any changes to the `acli update` command should be manually tested using the following steps:

+1. Replace `@package_version@` on this line with `v1.0.0-rc4` or any older version string: https://github.com/acquia/cli/blob/v1.0.0-rc5/bin/acli#L87
+2. Clear and rebuild your Symfony cache: `./bin/acli cache:clear && ./bin/acli`
+4. Install Box if you haven't already: `composer box-install && composer dump-env prod`
+5. Compile phar: `composer box-compile`
+6. Now test: `./build/acli.phar update --allow-unstable`

 ## Updating Acquia Cloud API spec

 Acquia CLI stores a local copy of the Acquia Cloud API spec in the `assets` directory.
 To update the Acquia Cloud API spec, run: